Representable/representable/docs/docs/docasaurus1.md

 #### 1. Add to the Sidebar

 Go to `sidebars.js` and find the section that you want to add to.
-For example I may decide that I want to add a new doc "django3" to the Django Project section.
+For example I may decide that I want to add a new doc called `django3` to the `Django Project` section.

-Then, I would add Django3 to the end of the line:
+Then, I would add `django3` to the end of the line as shown:

 ```
 module.exports = {